 Getting around Athens

-The Athens Urban Transport Organisation (tel: 185; www.oasa.gr) operates the city's buses, trolleybuses, trams and metro/electric train service.
+Transport for Athens (tel: 11185, in Greece only; www.oasa.gr) operates the city's buses, trolleybuses, trams and metro/electric train service.

 Public transport is cheap and extensive but often overcrowded.
 Tickets are sold at bus terminals and some street kiosks (periptera) and must be validated in orange machines located on board buses or in the metro station.
-Monthly passes for the entire urban network are available.
+One-day, three-day, five-day and monthly passes for the entire urban network are available.

 Blue-and-white buses run daily, with a limited night service on major routes.
 The most visited parts of the city are also served by several yellow trolleybus routes.

 The electric train/metro Line 1 runs north-south between the suburb of Kifissia and the Piraeus Port (passing through Monastiraki).
-Line 2 runs from Agios Antonios to Agios Dimitrios, (passing through Syntagma) while Line 3 runs from Egali (passing through Monastiraki and Syntagma) all the way to Eleftherios Venizelos Airport.
+Line 2 runs from Anthoupoli to Helloniko, (passing through Syntagma) while Line 3 runs from Aghia Marina (passing through Monastiraki and Syntagma) all the way to Eleftherios Venizelos Airport.
+There are plans for a fourth line to be added to the network.

 Three tram lines link the city centre and the coast: Syntagma-Neo Faliro, Syntagma-Glyfada and Neo Faliro-Glyfada.